 The Global System for Mobile Communications (GSM) is equivalent to a mobile phone signal and it doesn't cover Arctic regions.
 Iridium's 66 satellites guarantee total global coverage, including in polar regions and midocean.
-If you are heading further afield or if you require two-way communications Iridium should be your choice.
+If you are heading further afield or if you require twoway communications Iridium should be your choice.
 Fixed or portable?
 Fixed trackers can be securely mounted, wired into a 12V supply and hidden from view.
 Portable trackers for the active person are a lifestyle purchase, useful for crews rather than boat owners.
 Mapping portal, How does your chosen tracker export and display your positions?
 Not all trackers come with their own mapping portal, so bear that in mind.
 Popular devices like Spot, DeLorme InReach, Yellow Brick are reliable for Arctic usage all the time.
+In 2016 Garmin made acquisition of DeLorme and Spot.
+Only DeLorme remains as a part of Garmin's offering.
+Spot is now with Globalstar and doesn't cover all Arctic.

-In 2016 Garmin made acquisition of DeLorme and Spot and will remain as a part of Garmin's offering.
+In 2016 Garmin made acquisition of DeLorme and Spot.
+Only DeLorme remains as a part of Garmin's offering.
+Spot is now with Globalstar and doesn't cover all Arctic.
 Other European supplies also offer different devices with variety of features and prices suiting sailors.
-Selective options will have to used for comprehensive results.
+Selective options will have to be used for comprehensive results.
 Tracking services Shiptrak or Pangolin are useless for Arctic tracking requiring 10 minutes reporting intervals for secure & proper guidance.